tiberiumboy/BlendFarm/README.md

 ### TLDR:

+First and foremost - this commands may be subject to change in the future.
+(Need to find a better way to handle Clap subcommand with tauri's cli plugin - for now, I'm treating it as an argument)

 First - Install tauri-cli as this component is needed to run `cargo tauri` command.
 Run the following command:
 `cargo install tauri-cli --version ^2.0.0-rc --locked`